Bank group warns of heightened risk of cyber attacks

 Senator Jay Rockefeller, who heads the Senate Commerce Committee, on Wednesday sent letters to the 500 biggest U.S. companies, challenging them to improve their computer security.
 He blamed the defeat of the legislation on concerns raised by "a handful of business lobbying groups and trade associations."

-Deputy Defense Secretary Ashton Carter complained that businesses are not doing enough to protect their own networks during a speech to the annual Air Force Association conference, saying he was disappointed that the legislation has not passed Congress.
+During a speech to the annual Air Force Association conference, Deputy Defense Secretary Ashton Carter complained that businesses are not doing enough to protect their own networks, saying he was disappointed that the legislation has not passed Congress.

 Officials with FS-ISAC could not be reached to comment on the decision to raise its cyber threat level.
 A spokesman for the Department of Homeland Security declined to comment on the advisory from the industry group.

-A short film mocking the Prophet Mohammad, made with private funds in the United States and posted on the Internet, has ignited days of demonstrations in the Arab world, Africa, Asia and in some Western countries.

 (Reporting by David Henry in New York, Rick Rothacker in Charlotte, North Carolina, Jim Finkle in Boston.
-Additional reporting by Joseph Menn in San Franciso and Andrea Shalal-Esa in Washington; Editing by Gerald E. McCormick, Steve Orlofsky and Bob Burgdorfer)
+Additional reporting by Joseph Menn in San Franciso and Andrea Shalal-Esa in Washington; Editing by Gerald E. McCormick, Steve Orlofsky, Bob Burgdorfer and Prudence Crowther)